 Born August 31, 1985, Mohammed bin Salman is the eldest child of Salman bin Abdulaziz Al Saud and his third wife, Fahda bint Falah bin Sultan bin Hathleen al-Ajmi, the daughter of the head of a powerful Arabian tribe, known as the Al Ajman.
 Salman bin Abdulaziz Al Saud was the son of Ibn Saud, the founder of the first king of Saudi Arabia.
 Salman bin Abdulaziz was the governor of Riyadh province for more than 50 years, until stepping down in 2011.
 During his tenure, he earned a reputation as an efficient, if harsh, administrator.

-Mohammed bin Salman attended private schools near Riyadh, and later graduated from King Saud University with a degree in law.
+Salman attended private schools near Riyadh, and later graduated from King Saud University with a degree in law.
 Unlike many other high-ranking Saudi princes, he did not receive an education in the West.
-He married Princess Sarah bint Mashhoor in 2008, and the couple have four children.
+He married Princess Sarah bint Mashhoor in 2008, and the couple has four children.

 Rumors of Death